avcoder/unit03-lesson03/slides.md

    - Differs from centralized VCS like SVN
 - What are benefits of using git?
    - resolves issues like overwriting files, or losing changes
-   - manages changes to source code over time, enables collaboration
+   - manages changes to source code over time
    - manages different version of a project through branching and merging
 - Setting up Git for [first time](https://www.freecodecamp.org/news/learn-git-basics/#heading-how-to-configure-your-identity-in-git)